yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 #### By Revocation (non-STAR)

-The IdO can terminate the delegation of a non-STAR certificate by requesting it to be revoked using the revokeCert URL exposed by the ACME server.
+The IdO can terminate the delegation of a non-STAR certificate by requesting it to be revoked using the revokeCert URL exposed by the CA.

 According to Section 7.6 of {{RFC8555}}, the revocation endpoint can be used with either the account keypair, or the certificate keypair.
 In other words, an